Windows 10 Embedded ISO Download

 OEMs and Businesses will be able to use different versions of Windows Embedded 8, depending on what type of application they need.
 For handheld devices, the Windows Embedded 8 Handheld SDK will be available later this year, which means that devices running it will be available at the end of 2013 or possibly in Q1 of 2014.

-Windows Embedded 8 Industry, which consists the bulk of the Windows Embedded 8 platform will be available from April 1st and it will be implemented very soon in point-and-service systems, healthcare systems and other manufacturing systems.
+Windows Embedded 8 Industry, which consists of the bulk of the Windows Embedded 8 platform is available from April 2nd, 2013 and it was implemented very soon in point-and-service systems, healthcare systems, and other manufacturing systems.